Most people know the basics of U.S. presidents, like when they served and their political party.

 Van Buren’s father had a farm and often used the phrase “docile as an old jackass” to describe stubborn animals, making Van Buren’s political affiliation “Old Kinderhook = Donkey.”

 9. William Henry Harrison

 William Henry Harrison was the first president to have his photo taken while in office.
-It was also the shortest presidency in U.S history— he died of pneumonia on April 4, April 4, 1841!
+It was also the shortest presidency in U.S. history— he died of pneumonia on April 4, 1841.